NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

        /homes/bioinfo/bioinfo_software/samtools/samtools

 Run samtools with a command but no arguments to see a detailed help menu for individual commands or read a detailed manual at http://samtools.sourceforge.net/samtools.shtml#3.
+Below I have added the `S` option (aka parameter) "Input is in SAM.
+If @SQ header lines are absent, the ‘-t’ option is required."

 ```